Professors: Ronald Cameron; Peter S. Gottschalk; Elizabeth McAlister

 Adjunct Assistant Professor: Dalit Katz, Hebrew

 The department offers a cross-cultural, interdisciplinary, and critical program that explores the variety of religious experiences and expressions.
-In addition to courses that demonstrate the power and limits of various critical approaches to the study of religion, the department provides opportunities to analyze practices of interpretation, systems of belief, and patterns of religious behavior; the history of religious traditions; the effects of religion in society; the ways religions can form collective identity through race, nationalism, gender and sexuality, class, caste, language, and migration; and various forms of religious phenomena such as myth, ritual, texts, theological and philosophical reflection.
+In addition to courses that demonstrate the power and limits of various critical approaches to the study of religion, the department provides opportunities to analyze practices of interpretation, systems of belief, and patterns of religious behavior; the history of religious traditions; the effects of religion in society; the ways religions can form collective identity through race, nationalism, gender and sexuality, class, caste, language, and migration; and various forms of religious phenomena such as myth, ritual, texts, and theological and philosophical reflection.

 A range of courses is available to students interested in taking one or two courses.
 Clusters of courses can be devised in consultation with members of the staff for those who wish to develop a modest program in religion in support of another major.
-A student who chooses a double major must fulfill all requirements for the Religion major.
+A student who chooses a double major must fulfill all requirements for the religion major.

-Two courses in thematic approaches
+- Two courses in Thematic Approaches

 **(Please note that although some courses may fit more than one category, they cannot be included more than once in the overall count of courses taken.)

 Assessment Portfolio and Capstone Symposium.
-During their time in the major, students assemble a portfolio of three or four papers (at least four pages in length each) that they have written in the department: one from the introductory course (RELI151), one from the Major's Colloquium (RELI398), and a third of their choice that was written in their junior or senior year.
+During their time in the major, students will assemble a portfolio of three papers (at least four pages in length each) that they have written in the department: one from the introductory course (RELI151), one from the Major's Colloquium (RELI398), and a third of their choice that was written in their junior or senior year.
 Taken together, these papers should give evidence of the development of the students' learning, as well as their command of critical, analytical, and interpretative skills.